-For item 2, seeking "policies, guidelines, directives, instructions or guidance given by ICANN relating to the CPE process," to the extent that this is seeking information external to the types of directives that would be incorporated into a contract, much of that information is already incorporated into the publicly available documents identified above.
-Similarly, for items 2, 3, and 4, ICANN has previously indicated in response to Request No. 20140804-1 that ICANN has communications with persons at EIU that are not involved in the scoring of a CPE (but otherwise assist in the facilitation of a particular CPE), and identified that those communications are not appropriate for public disclosure.
+For item 3, which seeks "policies, guidelines, directives, instructions or guidance given by ICANN relating to" the CPE process, to the extent that this is seeking information external to the types of directives that would be incorporated into a contract, much of that information is already incorporated into the publicly available documents identified above.
+Similarly, for items 3, 4, 5 and 6, ICANN has previously indicated in response to Request No. 20140804-1 that ICANN has communications with persons at EIU that are not involved in the scoring of a CPE (but otherwise assist in the facilitation of a particular CPE), and also previously indicated that those communications are not appropriate for public disclosure.

-Items 3 and 4 seek extensive, detailed information regarding the analysis conducted by the CPE Panel in making its determination that the .RADIO application prevailed in the CPE.
-The CPE Report regarding the European Broadcasting Union's (EBU) application for the .RADIO gTLD is available at https://www.icann.org/sites/default/files/tlds/radio/radio-cpe-1-1083-39123-en.pdf.
-For instance, the Requesters seek "internal reports," "detailed information in relation to [...] information disregarded or considered irrelevant," and specific information "on the reasons for" the CPE Panel's determination as to each criterion.
-1
+Items 4, 5 and 6 seek extensive, detailed information regarding the materials reviewed and the analysis conducted by the CPE Panel in making its determination that the .GAY application did not prevail in the CPE.
+For instance, the Requester seeks "information that is not in the public domain," "internal reports," "detailed information in relation to [...] information disregarded or considered irrelevant," and specific information regarding the CPE Panel's determination as to each criterion.1